 Why raised beds I hear you say…

 Well there are many reasons.
 Primarily, you are very much in control of that 8ft x 4ft space and it is very easy to manage and maintain, compared to the open ground system.
 If built to a good standard of workmanship, then it looks aesthetically pleasing to the beholder.
-Should we have more than one raised bed, we can become particular and a little fussy about where we want to locate these beds.
-After our first experience of creating and constructing these, it is like cycling a bike, we will have no trouble in building our second and subsequent raised beds later on.
+Should we wish to have more than one raised bed, we can become particular and a little fussy about where we want to locate these beds.
+After our first experience of creating and constructing these, it’s a bit like cycling a bike, ( we never look back ) we will have no trouble in building our second and subsequent raised beds later on.

 My passion is to educate and teach people about the wonderful concept and opportunity of building and creating our own raised beds.
 Who would’nt enjoy that outdoor gardening experience, the thrill and satisfaction of growing your own produce, the fresh air and everything else that nature gives us.
 I trust that this information is helpful, educational and worthwhile, heres hoping that you enjoy the experience and thank you for visiting our site.